liyu36/kubectl-version-manager/README.md

 # kubectl-version-manager

+kubectl-version-manager is a straightforward tool designed to manage various versions of the kubectl command.

+It achieves this by creating symbolic link across different versions.

-kubectl-version-manager is a simple tool for managing versions of the kubectl command.
-It provides convenient commands for installing, using specific versions, displaying the current version, listing available versions, and removing specified versions of kubectl.
+The tool offers convenient commands for installing, using, and removing specific versions, as well as displaying the current version and listing available versions of kubectl.

 ## Features